Deep learning analysis of imaging and metabolomic data to accelerate antibiotic discovery against antimicrobial resistance

 Data Analysis

-Deep learning analyses will then enable us to explore these massive datasets to correlate chemical-induced phenotypes to those from mutants.
-This process will link drugs to genes to elucidate the target/MoA of new drugs.
+Deep learning analyses will enable us to explore these massive datasets to correlate chemical-induced phenotypes to those from mutants.
+This will link drugs to genes, elucidating the target/MoA of new drugs.

 Exploration of Chemical Spaces

-This innovative pipeline will enable us to explore unique chemical spaces, including:
+This innovative pipeline will allow us to explore unique chemical spaces, including:

 • Complex natural product extracts (without the need for isolation of individual components)